rparpa/ensiie-project/README.md

 * `make db.connect` Connect to th database
 * `make phpunit.run` Run the PHPUnit tests
 * `make install` Reinstall all containers

+## LAUNCH AnnoncIIE
+After the installation, our AnnoncIIE website is running on [http:localhost:8080](http:localhost:8080)